phobi4n/Huen/README.md

 To install:

 ```
-sudo ./install.sh
+./install.sh
 ```

-Two  menu entries should appear under Settings. __N.B.__ If updating from previous version, you must delete ~/.local/share/plasma/desktoptheme/Huen to allow the new theme to be copied over.
+A menu entry should appear under Settings. __N.B.__ If updating from previous version, you must delete ~/.local/share/plasma/desktoptheme/Huen to allow the new theme to be copied over.

 ## Customisation
 Edit "defs.h" to set your own text and background colours.